Hero image for Understanding AI Models: A Beginner's Complete Guide (2026)

 Model Size and Capability

-Model capability often correlates with size, measured in “parameters” (internal values the model adjusts during training).
+Model capability often matches size, measured in “parameters” (internal values the model adjusts during training).

 Smaller models (billions of parameters):